 Back in the Fifties and Sixties, my family sometimes dined at a Chinese restaurant called the Mandarin Inn, which was as well-known for its steaks as it was for its Chinese food.
 There were also several other popular Chinese restaurants on the north side of Indianapolis at that time, including Lotus Garden and Jong Mea.
 Can you provide any information about these establishments? ~ Ralph Drybrough, Tucson, Arizona

 Most people who lived on the north side of Indianapolis in the second half of the 20th century were familiar with one or more (usually more!) of the Chinese restaurants in the area.
-There were not as many dining options in Indianapolis in those days as there are now, and the eateries that did exist enjoyed considerable popularity.
-They were family-owned businesses, typically employing multiple generations of the same clan, as well as extended relations and friends of the families.
+There were not as many options for dining out in those days as there are now, so the Indianapolis eateries that did exist enjoyed considerable popularity.
+They were family-owned businesses, typically employing multiple generations of the same clan, as well as their extended relations and friends of the families.
 In addition to dine-in facilities, the Chinese restaurants were famous for their take-out service, long before restaurants with other kinds of cuisines got on board with carry-out.

 The Mandarin Inn ceased operation in the late 1980s.
 The Ma-Co Building was demolished in about 1992, despite protests by people in the Mapleton-Fall Creek and Meridian-Kessler neighborhoods.
 The unique building was replaced by a typical, modern-day, freestanding Walgreens store.
 Coincidentally (or perhaps ironically), the Ma-Co Building’s primary tenant when it opened back in 1930 had been Walgreen Drugs.